How to Move an LLC to New York

 Last Updated:

-This article discusses the process for moving an LLC to or from New York.
-Unlike many states, New York does not have a statutory domestication or conversion procedure for limited liability companies.
-There is no provision in New York law that allows a foreign LLC to become a New York LLC—or a New York LLC to become governed by another state’s law—through a direct transfer of jurisdiction.
+New York does not have a statutory domestication or conversion procedure for limited liability companies.
+There is no provision in New York law that allows a foreign LLC to become a New York LLC, or a New York LLC to become governed by another state’s law through a direct transfer of jurisdiction.

 Many states allow LLCs to change their state of organization through a streamlined process called conversion or domestication.
 A business owner in one of those states can file conversion documents with both states and emerge with the same LLC governed by a different state’s law.
 The process is straightforward and preserves the LLC’s legal identity without forming a new entity.

-The merger-based reorganization described in this article achieves the same practical result.
+The merger-based reorganization described below achieves the same practical result.
 The LLC’s business continues uninterrupted, and the surviving entity succeeds to all property, contracts, and obligations of the original LLC by operation of law.
+For a detailed explanation of how the reorganization process works across all states that require it, see our guide to LLC reorganization.

 The other state’s laws will determine additional requirements, including whether the transaction can proceed, the contents of any plan or agreement of merger required by that state, the approval standard for the merger, and the documents that must be filed with that state’s filing office.